alphagov/govuk_offsitebackups-puppet/README.md

 [Vagrant](http://vagrantup.com) installed, and then:

 1. Run `vagrant up` from the root of this repository
-2. When the box has booted successfully, run `vagrant ssh obnode0` to SSH to the guest
+1. When the box has booted successfully, run `vagrant ssh obnode0` to SSH to the guest

-The machine always builds against the current branch of the repository.
-Thus, if you branch from master, make a change, then bring the Vagrant VM up, your changes should be reflected.
-It is best to `vagrant destroy` your virtual machine (to destroy it) if you wish to make another change, unless it is trivial - in which case you can run `vagrant provision obnode0` to re-run Puppet against it.
+1. Run `vagrant provision` to apply subsequent changes to the Puppet codebase.

 ## Deployment Setup - Install Fabric (ideally in a virtualenv)